 Commitment to People

 Each of our team members has chosen the renewable energy industry because we recognize the work as meaningful – to our communities, our local economies, and our planet.
 We start from that shared purpose.
 Our staff works hard to help anyone in Vermont and New York’s Hudson Valley go solar.
-In order to support them in this endeavor, we offer a generous benefit package, which includes a competitive wage, generous benefits package, training and professional development, substantial vacation and health/wellness opportunities, and a culture that nourishes an energized and engaged workplace.
+In order to support them in this endeavor, we offer a generous benefit package, which includes a competitive wage, comprehensive healthcare coverage, training and professional development, substantial vacation and health/wellness opportunities, and a culture that nourishes an energized and engaged workplace.
 Our employees voted us among the Best Places to Work.

 Commitment to Planet and Communities